microsoft/ELL/docs/tutorials/Getting-Started-with-Image-Classification-on-the-Raspberry-Pi/index.md

 python "../../tools/wrap/wrap.py" categories.txt model.ell -lang python -target host
 ```

-Note that we gave `wrap` the command line option `-target host`, which tells it to generate machine code for execution on our computer, rather than machine code for the Raspberry Pi.
+Note that we gave `wrap` the command line option `-target host`, which tells it to generate machine code for execution on the laptop or desktop computer, rather than machine code for the Raspberry Pi.
 If all goes well, you should see the following output.

 ```
 compiling model...